vickyun/Oral-Temperature-Prediction/README.md

 * number of iterations
 * random seed

 ### Exploratory Data Analysis
-EDA is available in Jupyter Notebook: /notebooks/Exploratory_Data_Analysis.ipynb
+EDA is available in Jupyter Notebook: `/notebooks/Exploratory_Data_Analysis.ipynb`

 ### Output
+Output files are both available in `/out` and in `/mlruns`